debabratapatra/angular-tree-grid/README.md

 # Angular Tree Grid
 Angular Tree Grid to show hierarchical data.
 Basically if data has Parent-Child relationship.
+It also supports sub-grid/nested-grid.
 If data needs to be grouped by fields then check out this <a href="https://github.com/debabratapatra/ngtreegrid" target="_blank">Package</a>.

 ## Demo